-Safety Instrumented Functions (SIF) comprise out of three elements: sensors (e.g. a flowmeter) and logic solvers (e.g. a safety PLC) that detect dangerous conditions, and final control elements (e.g. a valve) that are manipulated to achieve a safe state.
+Safety Instrumented Functions (SIF) comprise three elements: sensors (e.g., a flowmeter) and logic solvers (e.g., a safety PLC) that detect dangerous conditions, and final control elements (e.g., a valve) that are manipulated to achieve a safe state.

 Safety Instrumented Level (SIL)

-Safety Integrity Level (SIL) indicates the degree of risk reduction, provided by an Instrumented Safety Function (SIF), implemented by a Safety Instrumented System (SIS), within a given process.
-In other words, SIL is a measure of the SIF’s performance, in terms of Probability of Failure on Demand (PFD).
+Safety Integrity Level (SIL) indicates the degree of risk reduction provided by an Instrumented Safety Function (SIF) implemented by a Safety Instrumented System (SIS) within a given process.
+In other words, SIL is a measure of the SIF’s performance in terms of the Probability of Failure on Demand (PFD).